5.1 Price Elasticity of Demand and Price Elasticity of Supply

 5.3 Elasticity and Pricing

 In the market for goods and services, quantity supplied and quantity demanded are often relatively slow to react to changes in price in the short run, but react more substantially in the long run.
 As a result, demand and supply often (but not always) tend to be relatively inelastic in the short run and relatively elastic in the long run.
-The tax incidence depends on the relative price elasticity of supply and demand.
+A tax incidence depends on the relative price elasticity of supply and demand.
 When supply is more elastic than demand, buyers bear most of the tax burden, and when demand is more elastic than supply, producers bear most of the cost of the tax.
 Tax revenue is larger the more inelastic the demand and supply are.

 5.4 Elasticity in Areas Other Than Price